 When blacks were left to their own devices, whether in education or in entertainment, they survived and thrived in a society still steeped in racial prejudice.
 Yet, whenever the government intervened – either against or on behalf of minorities – any gains made were pared by the state.
 Affirmative action, school busing, and other “pet projects of middle-class liberals,” as the great Thomas Sowell wrote, were instances of one step forward and two steps back.

 As is always the case, the free market was ahead of the government, including on race.
-Although there was still plenty of backward thinking in pockets of the country, it was evident that the marketplace was ready, willing, and able to move beyond the subservience of “yes, boss” to the jazzy Cotton Club, the bouncy boogie-woogie, and the Micheaux film The Exile.We value your comments!
-Please weigh in on our comment section below.
+Although there was still plenty of backward thinking in pockets of the country, it was evident that the marketplace was ready, willing, and able to move beyond the subservience of “yes, boss” to the jazzy Cotton Club, the bouncy boogie-woogie, and the Micheaux film The Exile.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com